Complete Guide to Internet Provider Fees

 Sign a Contract

 Internet providers who boast about their “no contract” plans sound like great deals, but be wary of these plans.
-Without a contract, your provider has the ability to increase your bill whenever they want (yikes!).
-Internet contracts guarantee that your monthly bill will remain the same for a set period of time, and it may even offer a lower price compared to no-contract plans.
+Without a contract, your provider can increase your bill at any time, unless otherwise stated.
+Internet contracts guarantee that your monthly bill will remain the same throughout the contract, and it may even offer a lower price compared to no-contract plans.
 Always ask your sales agent if they offer contracts, and if so, how long the term periods are.
 You may save hundreds of dollars doing this.

 Potential Savings: $100-$200 per year